DanielJunghans/danieljunghans.github.io/_projects/2_project.markdown

 •	Times Interest Earned Ratio<br />
 •	Quality of Income Ratio<br />

 All this financial data is recorded and exported into a CSV file.
 This CSV can then be used for further analysis.
-Here is a example of how I used financial data produced by my tool:
+Here is an example of how I used financial data produced by my tool:

 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/graph7.PNG">